mario-dg/Diffusion-Based-Brightfield-Image-Generation/README.md

-# Thesis Research
+# Diffusion Based Brightfield Microscopy Image Generation
-This repo contains the code I wrote to do the research for my masters thesis:
+This repo contains the code to train unconditional diffusion models for synthetic brightfield microscopy image generation and training/evaluating state-of-the-art object detection models on datasets with varying proportions of synthetic images.

-> Leveraging Diffusion-Based Image Generation to Investigate its Impact on Single Cell Detection Accuracy

 ## filter_well_edge_app.py
 A small tkinter utility that lazily displays all real brightfield microscopy images that I acquired for this thesis.